All Episodes

 That started to go away.

-It didn't nothing.
+It said nothing.

-We're listening to 18-year-olds tell us how we should run the country, and at the same time, we're listening to basically uh a prostitute tell her story uh that has no credibility whatsoever with an attorney that's as sleazy as they come.
+And at the same time, we're listening to basically a prostitute tell her story that has no credibility whatsoever with an attorney that's as sleazy as they come.

-I think it I think it's all part of an effort that Russia, Russia, Russia didn't work.
+I think it's all part of an effort that Russia, Russia, Russia didn't work.

-Now we'll do stormy stormy stormy.
+Now we'll do stormy, stormy, stormy.

-And I can tell you right now that most people, if you listen to that focus group, it was very revealing of of these evangelical women who voted for Trump in Dallas.
+And I can tell you right now that most people, if you listen to that focus group, it was very revealing of these evangelical women who voted for Trump in Dallas.

-They watched the interview, they were asked about it.
+They were asked about it.

-Some didn't even believe it, others didn't think it was anybody's business.
+Others didn't think it was anybody's business.

 But he did ask if she could identify it and describe it.